-- develop a clear plan and structure for the lessons; - accept changes in their own roles from 'controller' to 'facilitator'; - know when and how to use Talk for Learning; - be able to fully engage with their student teachers; - give guidance to their student teachers; - establish routines with their student teachers to learn co-operatively.
+- develop a clear plan and structure for the lessons; - accept changes in their own roles from 'controller' to 'facilitator'; - know when and how to use Talk for Learning; - be able to fully engage with their student teachers;

+• establish routines with their student teachers to learn co-operatively.

-Figure 5.
+Figure 3.
 Talk in the classroom